 One of the world’s largest turbine manufacturers is doing their part to keep wind power a truly clean source of energy.
 With the expansion of several new production lines, the company enlisted help from Anguil Environmental Systems to ensure proper air pollution control from their component painting processes in The United States.

-Approximately 40,000 SCFM of solvent-laden air is diverted from multiple paint booths to an Anguil Regenerative Thermal Oxidizer (RTO) which destroys over 99% of the air pollutants.
-Similar to the RTO shown here, this system incorporates pre-filters to stop over-spray from plugging the oxidizer ceramic media.
-Designed for 95% thermal efficiency, the Anguil RTO can self-sustain at low concentration-levels which reduces the need for auxiliary fuel.
+Approximately 40,000 SCFM (64,200 Nm3/hr) of solvent-laden air is diverted from multiple paint booths to an Anguil Regenerative Thermal Oxidizer (RTO), which destroys over 99% of the air pollutants.
+Similar to the RTO shown here, this system incorporates pre-filters to stop overspray from plugging the oxidizer ceramic media.
+Designed for 95% thermal efficiency, the Anguil RTO can self-sustain at low concentration levels, which reduces the need for auxiliary fuel.

-Demand for renewable energy is on the rise and experts predict that 70 to 80 new wind turbine blade factories could come online throughout the world in the next 10 years.
-With multiple systems on applications such as this, Anguil's experience makes them the preferred vendor for emission control systems in the wind turbine market.
+Demand for renewable energy is on the rise, and experts predict that 70 to 80 new wind turbine blade factories could come online throughout the world in the next decade.
+With multiple systems on applications such as this, Anguil’s experience makes them the preferred vendor for emission control systems in the wind turbine market.